Frequently asked questions

 What should you do if you see signs of damage, discoloration, or deformation on the trainer?

 Stop using it and consult a specialist as soon as possible!
-A damaged device will not function properly and may even be dangerous.
+A damaged device often will not function properly and may even be dangerous.
 Your doctor or specialist will provide you with information about the warranty.

 At what age should you first consult with specialists?